puzzle/unilu-pruefungsabfrage/shibboleth/README.md

    password in the application-test.yml.
 5. Add aliases for `edview.unilu.ch` and `edview-test.unilu.ch` to your [host file](https://linuxhandbook.com/etc-hosts-file/).

 There are two docker compose files to run the application.
-The one in the root dir is the dev config which uses the secrets in `/shibboleth/secrets/test`.
+The `docker-compose.yml` file is the dev config which uses the secrets in `/shibboleth/secrets/test`.
 This config rebuilds the service provider image every time and the application is started with a maven command within the container.

 To run this config, run the following command in the root directory of the project:

 `docker compose up --build --force-recreate`

-The second compose file is used for the prod environment.
+The `docker-compose-prod.yml` file is used for the prod environment.
 It fetches the docker images for the application and the service provider with the provided tag from the GitHub image registry and runs them with the secrets in `/shibboleth/secrets/prod`

 The following env variables are available for the prod config: